What Happens After You're Hit By a Drunk Driver in Louisiana

 Louisiana law gives drunk driving victims meaningful tools: a civil path independent of any criminal conviction, the possibility of punitive damages in appropriate cases, a two-year prescriptive period for newer crashes, and, starting in 2026, a modified comparative fault system that rarely bars recovery for truly innocent victims.
 But those tools only help if they’re used in time, with evidence preserved and insurers held to account.

 Our team at Clayton, Frugé & Ward has spent years handling complex, high-stakes injury cases across Louisiana, including cases that other firms turned away.
 We draw on that experience and our diverse backgrounds to present each case with the sensitivity and detail it deserves.
-If you or someone you love’s been hit by a drunk driver and you’re unsure what to do next, we can talk through your options and the specific timelines that apply.
+If you or someone you love has been hit by a drunk driver, and you’re unsure what to do next, we can talk through your options and the specific timelines that apply.
 You can reach us at (225) 209-9943 to discuss how the civil side of your case might move forward with Clayton, Frugé & Ward on your side.